DID Awareness Day Webinar - 2023

 Lexi | Beauty After Bruises

 Lexi is a trauma educator, survivor outreach provider, and co-founder of Beauty After Bruises.
-As a survivor of highly complex trauma herself, she uses her lived experience of Dissociative Identity Disorder, as well as navigating all levels of treatment, to inform her outreach and advise clinicians, survivors and everyone with BAB.
-Due to the nature of her trauma story, much of her personal credentials and life identifiers maintain a level of anonymity, which has become a unique opportunity to demonstrate healthy boundaries and show one potential path concerned survivors can take in their passions.
+As a survivor of highly complex trauma herself, she uses her lived experience of Dissociative Identity Disorder, as well as navigating all levels of treatment, to inform her public outreach and advisory to clinicians, survivors, and all members of BAB.
+Due to the nature of her trauma story, many of her personal credentials and life identifiers must maintain a level of anonymity, which has become a unique opportunity to demonstrate healthy boundaries and show one potential path concerned survivors can take while still pursuing their passions.

-Lexi's main focus currently is in creating clear, well-synthesized, heartfelt psychoeducation; writing articles, symptom management tools and resource guides; designing social media and web materials; and most of all bridging the gaps between all extremes necessary for trauma care.
-Matching well-researched data with deep heart and connection, healthy realism with flourishing hope, and compassionate awareness with real, tangible and effective change.
+Lexi's main focus is in creating clear, well-synthesized, heartfelt psychoeducation; writing articles, symptom management tools, and resource guides; designing social media and web materials; and most of all, bridging the gaps that stand between survivors and quality trauma care.
+That means matching well-researched data with deep feeling and connection; healthy realism with flourishing hope; and compassionate awareness with real, tangible, and effective change.